eloj/radix-sorting/README.md

 sorting passes, the idea of pre-calculating the histograms for multiple sorting passes at once comes naturally when writing the radix sort in the _unrolled_ form.

+Reducing the size of the histograms by using the smallest counter type possible will have a positive performance impact due to better cache utilization.
+If you can get away with 32-bit or even 16-bit counters, it will almost certainly pay off.
+In an experiment, halving the histogram size by changing the counter type from `size_t` to `uint32_t` improved performance when sorting N<100 items by ~33%.
+This effect fades out as the input size grows in proportion to the histograms.

 It may be possible to efficiently do the histogramming for the _next pass_ within the sort loop of the _current pass_, reducing the memory footprint to two histogram buffers in the unrolled form.